 3. Deviations in the musculoskeletal system and general weakness of physical development.

-4. Mental retardation (defects in memory, hearing, speech, etc.).
+4. Mental retardation (memory, hearing, speech defects, etc.).

-5. Disorders in the work of the central nervous system (CNS), cardiovascular and respiratory systems.
+5. Disturbances in the functioning of the central nervous system (CNS), cardiovascular and respiratory systems.

 6. Weak immunity.